MrBocch/crafting-interpreters/treewalk-inter/notes.md

 Lexer: error: cannot find symbol scanToken(); //yeah im defining it?, also cant find EOF

-this is kinda annoying tbh, i wont quite doe
+this is kinda annoying tbh, i wont quite doe,

+also not a fun of all this, oop "clean code" type shit type shit